openxla/stablehlo/docs/spec.md

 Sends `inputs` to a channel `channel_id` and produces a `result` token.

-The operation takes a token and produces a token to reify its side effects as a value that other operations can take a data dependency on.

 If `is_host_transfer` is `true`, then the operation transfers data to the host.
 Otherwise, it transfers data to another device.
 What this means is implementation-defined.
 This flag duplicates the information provided in